 Grandparents Love It!One study revealed that 72% “think being a grandparent is the single most important and satisfying thing in their life.”
 If you think about it, this makes sense.
 Grandparents are looking for mental and emotional stimulation just like anyone else.
 And providing care and love to a grandchild allows them to do this, which is healthy for them as they age.
 Plus, it allows grandparents to stay healthy because they aren’t just sitting in rocking chairs.
 Many exercise regularly by walking, dancing, and playing sports with their grandchildren.

 It Benefits the ParentsRaising children is hard.
 No one will argue with this.
-Grandparents help alleviate some of the responsibilities of parents, which can give them a much needed break and support them and the grandchildren.
-This may take form by way of spending money on basic needs, such as clothing, day care, or gifts.
+Grandparents help alleviate some of the responsibilities of parents, which can give them a much-needed break and support them and their grandchildren.
+This may take form by way of spending money on basic needs, such as clothing, daycare, or gifts.
 In fact, a survey by MetLife showed that grandparents spend an average of £1,400 on their grandchildren annually.
 Moreover, they can offer advice to parents in times of need to be supportive and loving.
 This bundle of financial aid and love helps both the parents and the grandchildren.